himoose/user-docs/docs/settings.md

 1. Next to **Password**, click **reset**.
 2. A modal opens: Click **Send Password Reset Email**.
-3. Check your inbox for a reset link from Firebase.
+3. Check your inbox for a reset link from Hi, Moose.
 4. Click the link, enter a new password, and save.

 **For Google accounts**:
-- Your password is managed by Google.
-Click **Manage in Google** to update it there.
+- Your authentication is managed by Google.

 ---

 ### 3. Choose Your Experience Mode

-**What this does**: Adjusts the UI complexity across Hi, Moose.
+**What this does**: Adjusts the UI complexity and various workflows across Hi, Moose.
 This is a personal preference—it doesn't change your subscription features.

 #### Two Modes Available